jitsi/jitsi-meet/doc/manual-install.md

 # Server Installation for Jitsi Meet

 :warning: **WARNING:** Manual installation is not recommended.
 We recommend following the [quick-install](https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md) document.
-The current document describes the steps that are needed to install a working deployment, but steps are easy to mess up, and the debian packages are more up-to-date, where this document sometimes is not updated to latest changes.
+The current document describes the steps that are needed to install a working deployment, but steps are easy to mess up, and the debian packages are more up-to-date, where this document is sometimes not updated to reflect latest changes.

 This describes configuring a server `jitsi.example.com` running Debian or a Debian Derivative.
 You will need to change references to that to match your host, and generate some passwords for